Turning the page from Genesis to Exodus takes us forward almost 400 years.

 The ‘story’ moves to the birth of a Hebrew boy.

-Through a series of “coincidences” – actually, God working in the background – this baby is adopted by the daughter of Pharaoh.
+Through a series of “coincidences”—which is God working in the background—this baby is adopted by the daughter of Pharaoh.
 The boy is named Moses.
 For the first 40 years of his life, he has all the privileges of the royal court (2:1-16).

 God has been working diligently behind the scenes all the time.
-At 80 years of age, Moses has been prepared as a prophet (i.e., spokesman) for God, and a deliverer for God’s people.
+At 80, Moses has been prepared as a prophet (i.e., spokesman) for God and a deliverer for God’s people.

-They need to begin seeing things from God’s perspective – not from the perspective that the empire of Egypt has forced upon them.[3]
+They need to begin seeing things from God’s perspective—not from the standpoint that the empire of Egypt has forced upon them.[3]

 What follows is a prolonged confrontation between Pharaoh and Moses (Exodus 5-13).
-It is actually a confrontation between the gods of Egypt and the one true God who later reveals himself as Jesus Christ.
-The confrontation ends badly for Egypt as the descendants of Jacob are led by Moses out of Egypt toward a land promised to them.
+It is actually a confrontation between the gods of Egypt and the one true God, who later reveals himself as Jesus Christ.
+The confrontation ends badly for Egypt as Moses leads the descendants of Jacob out of Egypt toward a land promised to them.

-The journey to this Promised Land should only have taken a couple of weeks (cf., Deuteronomy 1:2) – it ends up taking 40 years.
+The journey to this promised land should only have taken eleven days (cf., Deuteronomy 1:2); instead, it took 40 years.

 Why so long?

-You would think that the demonstrations of God’s power in defeating Egypt together with the miraculous events of crossing the Red Sea would have convinced the Israelites to trust and worship God – but it didn’t.
+You would think that the demonstrations of God’s power in defeating Egypt and the miraculous events of crossing the Red Sea would have convinced the Israelites to trust and worship God—but they didn’t.

 Time after time, Israel chooses to oppose, disobey, complain, and grumble against YHWH and his servant, Moses.
 A climax of sorts is reached when Israel refuses God’s command to enter the Promised Land (Numbers 13-14).
 Only two men were ready to trust and obey God: Caleb and Joshua.